Awesome-Hackers-24/.github/profile/README.md

 # Cognify
-is a multi-platform app that helps you improve your cognitive functions such as Concentration, Attention and Relaxation.
+Cognify is a multi-platform app that helps you improve your cognitive functions such as Concentration, Attention and Relaxation.

 This project leverages an OpenBCI Cyton board to acquire EEG data from a wearable headset, processing the signals using an ESP32 microcontroller to determine levels of attention, concentration, and stress.